Your student union

 Most important:

-1. Register for attendance and pay the AYY membership fee.
-Save your membership fee receipt and keep it with you until you receive your student card.
+1. Enrol as an attending student and pay the AYY membership fee.
+Save your membership fee receipt and keep it until you receive your student card.

 2. Order a student card from Frank and/or download Frank App or Kide.app.
 More information about the student card can be found on AYY's website.